Doctor of Medicine

 To be recognized as a world leader in the delivery of bilingual culturally competent medical sciences and research education.

-By the time of graduation, students are expected to:
+By the time of graduation, students are expected to have:

-Medical Knowledge: Medical student must demonstrate knowledge about established and evolving biomedical, clinical, epidemiological and socio-behavioral sciences as well as the application of this knowledge to patient care.
+• Medical students must demonstrate knowledge about established and evolving biomedical, clinical, epidemiological, and socio-behavioral sciences as well as the application of this knowledge to patient care.

 • Interpret the results of commonly used diagnostic studies.

-• Formulate appropriate management strategies in the care for patients with common conditions, both acute and chronic, including pain and rehabilitation.
+• Formulate appropriate management strategies in the care of patients with common conditions, both acute and chronic, including pain and rehabilitation.

 • Describe the mechanisms by which therapeutic agents work and apply the principles of pharmacology in patient care.

-Patient Care: Students must be able to provide patient care that is compassionate, appropriate and effective for the promotion of health and for the treatment of health problems.
+Students must be able to provide patient care that is compassionate, appropriate, and effective for the promotion of health and for the treatment of health problems.

 • Demonstrate caring and respectful behaviors when interacting with patients and their families.

-• Obtain a complete and accurate medical history that covers all the essential aspects of the history taking in a patient-centered interview.
-Identify health issues and correlate with patient’s age, gender, cultural, spiritual beliefs, psychological and socio-economic status.
+• Obtain a complete and accurate medical history that covers all the essential aspects of history taking in a patient-centered interview.
+Identify health issues and correlate them with the patient’s age, gender, cultural, spiritual beliefs, psychological, and socio-economic status.

-• Perform a comprehensive and/or a problem-focused physical examination, including a mental status examination and accurately interpret the findings.
+• Perform a comprehensive and/or problem-focused physical examination, including a mental status examination, and accurately interpret the findings.

-• Recommend appropriate diagnostic studies and therapeutic management plan based on patient information and preferences, current scientific evidence and clinical judgment.
+• Recommend appropriate diagnostic studies and therapeutic management plans based on patient information and preferences, current scientific evidence, and clinical judgment.

-• Counsel and educate patients care givers and families about patient’s condition and aspects of health promotion and prevention.
+• Counsel and educate patients, caregivers, and families about the patient’s condition and aspects of health promotion and prevention.

-Interpersonal and Communication Skills: Students must demonstrate interpersonal and communication skills that result in the effective interchange of information and collaboration with patients, their families and health professionals.
+Students must demonstrate interpersonal and communication skills that result in the effective interchange of information and collaboration with patients, their families, and health professionals.

-• Demonstrate capacity to accept personal limitations and continuously improve one’s medical knowledge and clinical skills.
+• Demonstrate the capacity to accept personal limitations and continuously improve one’s medical knowledge and clinical skills.

 • Identify the information resources and tools available to support life-long learning and self-improvement.